alex-b-chase/LRGCE/README.md

 # Running the Analysis
 You will need to run each marker gene independently.
-If you have access to a HPC, you can parallize these easily.
+If you have access to a HPC, you can parallelize these easily.

 You will first need to filter your metagenomic libraries for each marker gene.
 You will have needed to translated all your reads to amino acid format.
-There are plenty of options out there for doing this quickly, including [FragGeneScanPlus](https://github.com/hallamlab/FragGeneScanPlus) and [Prodigal](https://github.com/hyattpd/Prodigal) using the -m option.
+There are plenty of options out there for doing this quickly, including [FragGeneScanPlus](https://github.com/hallamlab/FragGeneScanPlus) and our recommendation, [Prodigal](https://github.com/hyattpd/Prodigal) using the -m option.

 We recommend using the [BLASTp](https://github.com/alex-b-chase/LRGCE/blob/master/blastDB) database for an initial filter.
 This will be the most time consuming step.